CyberMonitor/orquestra-docs/qe/content/definingaworkflow/steps.md

 The `template` field is the name of the template we want to use for the current step.

-The ability of the template used be a step to be either workflow template or a resource template allows for us to be more expressive and create more complex workflows.
+The template used in a step can be either a workflow template or a resource template.
+This allows for us to be more expressive and create more complex workflows.

 ### Arguments